-Our first challenge comes from the MUMC in Maastricht where a team from FruitPunch AI will aid the radiology department in relieving the workload for radiologists as a consequence of the large amount of COVID-19 patients.
+Our first challenge comes from the MUMC in Maastricht where a team from FruitPunch AI aided the radiology department in relieving the workload for radiologists as a consequence of a large amount of COVID-19 patients.

-Develop an AI-based tool for single to dual energy conversion of thoracic CT images, to aid in the diagnosis and monitoring of suspected COVID-19 patients and other malignancies.
+Develop an AI-based tool for single to the dual-energy conversion of thoracic CT images, to aid in the diagnosis and monitoring of suspected COVID-19 patients and other malignancies.

 🍉 Understanding the consequences of training an algorithm on patient data and requirements on algorithms that are implemented in the clinic

 🍒 Training of an AI algorithm using one or multiple machine learning frameworks and evaluating the performances

 Our second challenge was in collaboration with the Elisabeth Tweesteden Ziekenhuis (ETZ) in Tilburg where a team from FruitPunch AI aided with the hospital-wide implementation of a tool that monitors all patients and puts out the patient’s risk of deterioration.

 The development, evaluation, and implementation of a tool that outperforms the current golden standard, that can give an estimate for the likelihood of the following scenarios in the short term:

 Important steps in this project were: